Residential Property, Leeds

 The client brief was to create a cohesive scheme for the living room and dining room.
-Each space had to have its own identify and reflect the client’s personality and love of retro and vintage inspired designs, whilst working as a whole and with the rest of the property.
-The budget was tight so careful consideration was given as to how to make the most impact whilst working with the available funds.
+Each space had to have its own identity and reflect the client’s personality and love of retro and vintage inspired designs, whilst working as a whole and with the rest of the property.

 The wall colour, Beauvais Lilac, is described as an enigmatic shade which was originally based on a number of colours found on the tapestries at the royal factory in Beauvais, Picardy.
 The wall colour created a stunning backdrop to the space, enhancing the proportions of the room and complementing the accents colours.
 Lamp black, a softer off black colour, made the fireplace surround stand out creating a focal point in the living room.
 The black was carried through into the dining room with black furniture.
 It was important to ensure each space worked independently whilst having a visual connection in the adjoining room.

 Texture, colours and bold prints were important to incorporate the retro feel into the rooms.
 The hints of floral in the dining room curtains reflected the floral elements in the living room whilst working beautifully with the rich wood and black furniture.
 The retro inspired furniture was key to ensure each room had bags of personality.
 The different fabrics on the dining chairs and pops of colour added a playful feel whilst still being an adult space.